Python-PyQt/PyQt6-Docs/descriptions/QtCore/QThread-c.rst

 Managing Threads
 ----------------

-:sip:ref:`~PyQt6.QtCore.QThread` will notifiy you via a signal when the thread is :sip:ref:`~PyQt6.QtCore.QThread.started` and :sip:ref:`~PyQt6.QtCore.QThread.finished`, or you can use :sip:ref:`~PyQt6.QtCore.QThread.isFinished` and :sip:ref:`~PyQt6.QtCore.QThread.isRunning` to query the state of the thread.
+:sip:ref:`~PyQt6.QtCore.QThread` will notify you via a signal when the thread is :sip:ref:`~PyQt6.QtCore.QThread.started` and :sip:ref:`~PyQt6.QtCore.QThread.finished`, or you can use :sip:ref:`~PyQt6.QtCore.QThread.isFinished` and :sip:ref:`~PyQt6.QtCore.QThread.isRunning` to query the state of the thread.

 You can stop the thread by calling :sip:ref:`~PyQt6.QtCore.QThread.exit` or :sip:ref:`~PyQt6.QtCore.QThread.quit`.
 In extreme cases, you may want to forcibly :sip:ref:`~PyQt6.QtCore.QThread.terminate` an executing thread.
 However, doing so is dangerous and discouraged.
 Please read the documentation for :sip:ref:`~PyQt6.QtCore.QThread.terminate` and :sip:ref:`~PyQt6.QtCore.QThread.setTerminationEnabled` for detailed information.